lucasframiranda-cmyk/pob_wrapper/README.md

 # Path of Building Wrapper

+Fork of `coldino/pob_wrapper` with compatibility adjustments for newer Python/pywin32 environments.

 Allows use of an existing Path of Building installation from a Python application.
 If you don't know Path of Building is then you don't play Path of Exile and can safely ignore this.

 *This is simple initial implementation with limited functionality, but provides a base to build on.*